JackCSheehan/obsidian-tweaks/README.md

 ### Purple Slide Controls
 ---
 This snippet changes the color of the slide controls (the progress bar and the left/right arrow buttons) to a purple color to better match the rest of the interface.

+## Themes

+### Hyperlegible Font
+---
+This theme changes the default Obsidian font to Atkinson Hyperlegible](https://fonts.google.com/specimen/Atkinson+Hyperlegible?query=atkin#glyphs), a font designed to be legible to those with low vision.